jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 3. output-channel (GenericMessage<String> xmlString) -> outbound-channel-adapter (adapt from java model a GenericMessage<String> to destination model a JMS XmlMessage), using JmsTemplace, send JMS messages to middleware Queue -> Destination is outbound-channel(JMS messages in middleware Queue)

-## spring-batch
+## JMS

-Case Study: read from database (sql or stored procedure), write to a csv file.
-MRI sample - /business-process-jobs/src/main/resources/com/tdsecurities/stars/bpe/file-extract

 ## AOP

 AOP is a way for adding behavior to existing code without modifying that code. annotation driven, non-invasiveness.

-AOP solves cross-cutting concern an aspect = pointcuts + advisors,
+AOP solves cross-cutting concern.

+a aspect = pointcuts + advisors,

 Two types of AOP programming:
 - Spring-AOP
 - AspectJ AOP

-Both spring-AOP lib and AspectJ lib defines @Aspect/@Pointcut/@Around/@Before/@After/@AfterReturnning/@AfterThrowing annotations.
+Both spring-AOP lib and AspectJ lib defines: @Aspect, @Pointcut, @Around, @Before, @After, @AfterReturnning, @AfterThrowing annotations.

 ### Spring-AOP (default)

-Spring-AOP is one of the essential parts of the spring framework. the spring framework is based on IoC and AOP.
+Spring-AOP is one of the essential parts of the spring framework. the spring framework is based on IoC, DI and AOP.
 The AOP is one of the most important parts of the framework.

 Spring-AOP creates proxies at spring container loading time.
 It is Runtime weaving using proxy.